 An example of this is the most recent course that I have developed those principles in mind – BIM for infrastructure (InfraBIM) basics.
 I have taken a real world example in where BIM process is explained, and applied to help design teams to stay connected, find problems in the design as early as possible (before the real construction starts) and keep the construction itself in schedule or see possible resource deficiencies on-time.
 To fulfill the major goal, various sub goals should be successfully learned/studied.

 During the course my goal is to keep an eye on how students’ progress and if they are struggling somewhere in between, helping them to get on track and encourage ask questions from where they get stuck.
 After the course I’m also keen on doing learning analytics about my course participants.
 My goals here is to understand the behavior of different student groups (for example students who come from study programs vs students who are participating through open university program).
 Common conclusions can be used to avoid typical issues next semester.
-For example, it is clear that distant learners who do not have a possibility to get support directly from contact hour, can get in trouble because they do need some more active hours with direct guidance.
-To avoid such cases in the future, contact hours for distant learners should be especially gathered to the beginning of semester and not splitted or scatted throughout the semester.
-Such conclusions are coming from learning analytics and seeing the clear indicator that day-time students (possibility to participate in contact hours more often) can start the learning process quicker.
+For example, it is clear that distant learners who do not have a possibility to get support directly from contact hour (or webinar), can get in trouble because they do need some more active hours with direct guidance.
+To avoid such cases in the future, contact hours (or start-up webinars) for distant learners should be especially gathered to the beginning of semester and not splitted or scatted throughout the semester.
+Such conclusions are coming from learning analytics and seeing the clear indicator that day-time students (possibility to participate in contact hours or webinars more often due to timetable slots) can start the learning process quicker.
 I have analysed two main BIM subjects in where I’m responsible.
 Please note that both courses are open BIM courses and more information (including the layout and content of the course) can be easily seen once clicked on the course webpage.

 General information about the course: